-- You have concluded that your substance does not fulfil the Annex III criteria, but you have found your substance, or its constituent, impurity or additive in ECHA's Annex III inventory.
-You may have also found information from other sources that your substance is likely to meet the Annex III criteria.
+- You have concluded that your substance does not fulfil the Annex III criteria, but you may have found information from other sources that your substance is likely to meet the Annex III criteria.

-If so, you must provide a justification for disregarding this information in your IUCLID dossier to submit your registration with reduced information requirements.
+If so, you must provide in section 14 of the IUCLID dossier a justification for disregarding this information if you want to submit your registration with reduced information requirements.

-- You have concluded that your substance does not fulfil the Annex III criteria, and you have not found your substance, or its constituent, impurity or additive in ECHA's inventory.
-You have also not found any other indications from other sources that your substance is likely to meet the Annex III criteria.
+- You have concluded that your substance does not fulfil the Annex III criteria.
+You have also not found any other indications from any sources that your substance is likely to meet the Annex III criteria.
 In this case, you can choose between two options:

-- You can submit your registration dossier with physicochemical information only (and other relevant information available to you), with the relevant justification included in your IUCLID dossie
+- You can submit your registration dossier with physicochemical information only (and other relevant information available to you), with the relevant justification included in section 14 of the IUCLID dossier.

 - You can submit your registration with full Annex VII information and claim a fee waiver to have a reduction in your registration fee.
 No justification is needed in this case.